December 27, 2016

 Check for obstructions in the window opening, such as storm window frames or screens that might interfere with the overhanging part of the air conditioner on the outside.
 Raise or remove the screen and either remove the storm window (and frame) or fasten a spacer block to the windowsill to lift the air conditioner case away from the storm window frame.

-1. Completely open the bottom sash of the window, remove the window screen if there is one, and clean the sill and channels with a vacuum.
+- Completely open the bottom sash of the window, remove the window screen if there is one, and clean the sill and channels with a vacuum.

-2. Prepare the extensions.
+- Prepare the extensions.
 Most AC units have accordion or sliding extensions that slide to completely fill the opening.
 Some units have these already attached; with other models, you’ll need to slide them into channels on the side of the air conditioner.
 It’s best to prepare these before putting the AC unit in the window opening.

-3. Prepare mounting brackets.
+- Prepare mounting brackets.
 Some AC units simply sit on the windowsill; others rest on special brackets that attach to the sill.
-If you unit utilizes mounting brackets, install these brackets according to the manufacturer’s instructions.
+If your unit utilizes mounting brackets, install these brackets according to the manufacturer’s instructions.
 Be sure to level the unit according to the recommendations (typically with a slight downward slope toward the outdoors to allow for drainage of condensation).
+Make sure the fasteners are secure.
+Some units come with two lengths of weatherstripping foam—one goes along the sill beneath the unit, which you can put in place now.
+The other will go on top of the unit once it is installed.

-4. With a helper if necessary, lift the AC unit.
+- With a helper if necessary, lift the AC unit.
 Use your legs, not your back muscles!
-Slide it into the window opening from inside the room, positioning it properly on the sill or support brackets and, if using brackets, lock it into place on the brackets.
+Slide it into the window opening from inside the room, position it properly on the sill or support brackets and, if using brackets, lock it into place on the brackets.
 Be careful with this step—don’t let the unit fall out the window!
 If your air conditioner has a drainage hose, route this to the outside.

-5. Lower the window sash so that it fits snugly into the channel on top of the unit.
+- Lower the window sash so that it fits snugly into the channel on top of the unit.
 The mounting flange at the top of the unit should be flat against the lower window sash.
 Slide the accordion extensions to fill the opening and fasten them to the jamb.

-6. Seal the inner perimeter of the opening with foam weatherstripping (often provided).
+- Seal the inner perimeter of the opening with foam weatherstripping (often provided).
 Caulk around the outer perimeter.

-Importance Of Proper Installing Window Air Conditioner
+The Importance of a Properly Installed Window Air Conditioner